 Time, tide and Italian football wait for no man.
 Now 23 years old, it was time to move on from being the prodigy with potential, to be a player who delivered on the big stage.
 A two-season loan period with Parma offered the chance to show Calcio that the burgeoning talent had burst into flower.
 The early parts of the season suggested it was a chance the player would grasp.
 His early endeavours brought a call up to the national team and, in early 2011, a brace against his parent club in a 4-1 victory would certainly have been particularly satisfying.
 At the end of the term, he had played 30 times, scoring seven times.
 The following term he would improve on those figures, scoring 15 league goals in 36 appearances.
 It made him top scorer for the club, as Parma ended the season in an impressive eighth place.
 Sent out to prove himself, in his two terms with the club, Giovinco had played 70 times, scored 23 goals and contributed 22 assists.
 Surely, he was now ready to take the place in the Juve line up that fates seemed to have aligned for him.

-Why, forgetting the financial benefits for a moment, would a player of undoubted, if perhaps as yet unfulfilled, talent decamp to, what most of European football would consider, a minor league only populated by the world’s best players once their best days were behind them?
+Forgetting the financial benefits for a moment, why would a player of undoubted talent, move to, what most football fans consider, a minor league populated by the world’s best players with their best days were behind them?
 Here was a player, supposedly in his prime, trading Serie A for the MLS.
 Was it frustration at failure to establish himself at Juventus, a desire to prove himself, or merely perhaps the lure of a new challenge?
 Whatever the case, for the next three seasons, Sebastian Giovinco would light up the city of Toronto in a way he never could in Turin.

 It’s often questioned of highly rewarded footballers as to how they judge their success.
 Is it by goals scored, money in the bank or the hero-worship bestowed upon them?
 It seems that in the case of Sebastian Giovinco, perhaps another possibility could be mooted.
 A player who rarely seemed content enough to deliver on his best form in Italy, felt much more at home on the borders of Lake Ontario than in his native Turin.
 It may be that in this case, the old adage comes to the fore, and that home is where the heart is, and that was success aplenty.